Atu175/whatcanIwatch/README.md

 ## Concept
 https://github.com/Atu175/whatcanIwatch/blob/main/concept.md

+## About
+- Lead Developer: Brandon Atu
+- Due to my love for watching and talking about movies, I wanted to create a space where people could look for movies to watch on their free time, that is friday nights, movie nights with friends.
+Also, I wanted to create a space where people can talk about those movies so as to give others the opportunity to share their experiences.

 ## Description/Motivation
  A movie website that suggest movies to the user based on a certain criterial and then tells them were to watch that movie.
 Also, it provides a place to blog about the movie